Sean May

 Sean Gregory May (born April 4, 1984) is an American former professional basketball player and current assistant basketball coach at the University of North Carolina.
-May was born in Chicago, Illinois and grew up in Bloomington, Indiana.
+May was born in Chicago, Illinois, and grew up in Bloomington, Indiana.
 He was a three-time all-state selection at Bloomington High School North, and was at one time a teammate of former NBA player Jared Jeffries.
-May was named to the 2002 McDonald's High School All-American team.
-He played in the 2002 McDonald's game with Raymond Felton and Rashad McCants, who would later team with May to win an NCAA Championship as part of the 2004–05 North Carolina Tar Heels.
+May was named to the 2002 McDonald's High School All-American team, along with Raymond Felton and Rashad McCants, who would later team with May to win an NCAA Championship as part of the 2004–05 North Carolina Tar Heels.

 College career

-May is currently an assistant coach at UNC.
-He previously served as director of basketball operations at the school.

-When the heavily recruited May chose to attend the University of North Carolina at Chapel Hill, it was a major surprise to most basketball recruiting observers; it had been thought that he would stay in his hometown and play for the Indiana University Hoosiers.
+When the highly recruited May chose to attend the University of North Carolina at Chapel Hill, it was a major surprise to most basketball recruiting observers; it had been thought that he would stay in his hometown and play for the Indiana University Hoosiers.
 He had strong family connections to IU; his father Scott was a forward on the school's undefeated 1975–76 NCAA championship team and won the Naismith Award the same year, and his brother Scott Jr. played for the Indiana basketball team that made the NCAA title game in 2002.

 At North Carolina, May made his mark as the starting center for the Tar Heels basketball team from 2003 to 2005.
 As a junior, he was named Most Outstanding Player of the 2005 NCAA tournament after leading North Carolina to its fourth national championship.
 The Tar Heels defeated the University of Illinois by a score of 75–70 to win the title, with May scoring 26 points on 10–11 shooting and grabbing 10 rebounds.
 May and his father are one of four father-son duos to each win an NCAA basketball championship.
 May graduated from the University of North Carolina in August 2009 with a B.A. in African-American studies.